 I was born in London in 1954 and I diagnosed with what was the called Hypertriglyceridaemia at the age of 11.
 My parents realised I had the problem following the diagnosis of my younger sister Jill, as I always had stomach aches and pains after Sunday roasts and fried foods.
 I had just started my secondary school at the time of diagnosis and was admitted to Great Ormond Street Hospital, where I spend the next 2 to 3 months.

-Fortunately my school was accommodating and I was able to take in my own lunches etc. On leaving school I was able to gain employment where LPLD did not cause problems.
+On my return, my school was accommodating and I was able to take in my own packed lunches etc. On leaving school I was able to gain employment where having FCS/LPLD did not cause problems.

 In 1979 I left London for a seasonal job as a night security officer in the Pontins holiday camp at Brean Sands near Weston-Super-Mare and at the end of the season was able to obtain a job in Patchway, Bristol with Securicor Parcels as a collection/delivery driver.
 I changed my jobs frequently, usually staying as a driver.
 In 1981 I bought a flat in Thornbury, north of Bristol.